You are here

 - The Lighthouse Trail is a short hike to a lighthouse on lakeside 1 km further along Pilot Bay road.
 Lovely woodland trails.

 - Mount Loki is a great day hike for those not faint of heart.
 It is a 10km return hike with rewarding panoramic views from the summit.
-Minimal exposed scrambling is required near the top, providing a full day of walking.
+Minimal exposed scrambling is required near the top, providing a full day of hiking.

 Family Fun — Short Hike to a Well Maintained Cabin